Ellerhold/fs2es-indexer/README.md

 This will redirect all log entries to `/var/log/samba/audit.log`.

 Currently, there is no good method to log the creation of files and directories.
 There is "openat" that logs all read and write operations.
-Sadly we cant filter for the "w" flag of this operation in Samba, so all "openat" operations would be logged.
-This will massive on even a moderatly used fileserver (gigabytes of log files!).
+Sadly we cant filter for the "w" flag of this operation directly in Samba, so all "openat" operations would be logged.
+This will generate a massive amount of log traffic on even a moderatly used fileserver (gigabytes of text!).

 ## Advanced: Switch to elasticsearch v7